guidanoli/ai-projects/mlp/src/argparser/README.rst

 As seen on the previous example, we have defined a help string for ill formed arguments.
-That means that if we were to type a negative number for '--times', we should get the help string to the screen.
+That means that if we were to give the '--help' parameter, we should get the help string to the screen.
 The program would also be aborted immediately after.
-If a help string is missing, an exception is thrown.

 Expandable argument deserialization
 -----------------------------------